hack4impact-uiuc/mern-template/walkthrough.md

 ## Provided Set Ups

 - Sexy README
-- Frontend and backend setup
+- Frontend and backend skeletons
 - Frontend testing with Cypress
 - Backend testing with Jest
 - Frontend and backend linting with ESLint
+- Continuous integration tests with CircleCI

 ## Project Structure

 The frontend code is contained in `client/`, and `api/` contains the backend code.
 Each corresponding directory contains the respective configurations for testing and linting, as well as a `package.json` file with the necessary production and development packages.

+# README

+A sexy readme is provided.
+A couple things to change include

+- Nonprofit logo (replaces Hack4Impact logo)
+- Team member images & links

 # Client